Van Vicker

-Joseph van Vicker (born 1 August 1977), better known as Van Vicker, is a Ghanaian actor, movie director and humanitarian.
+Joseph van Vicker (born 1 August 1977), better known as Van Vicker, is a Ghanaian actor, film director and humanitarian.
 He is the chief executive officer of Sky + Orange production, a film production house.
 Van Vicker received two nominations for "Best Actor in a Leading Role" and "Best Upcoming Actor" at the Africa Movie Academy Awards in 2008.

 Early life

-Vicker was born in Accra, Ghana on to a Ghanaian- Liberian mother and a Dutch father.
+Vicker was born in Accra, Ghana to a Ghanaian mother and a Dutch father.
 His father died when he was six years old.

 Vicker attended Mfantsipim School, along with fellow actor Majid Michel.
-He graduated from African University College of Communications in 2021.
+He graduated from the African University College of Communications in 2021.

+Personal life

+Vicker married Adjoa on 16 October 2003.
+When they celebrated their 21st wedding anniversary, he thanked God and also praised his wife for always being by his side.

 Career

 Television

 Vicker started out in the entertainment world in radio as a presenter at Groove 106.3 fm (1999–2000) and Vibe 91.9fm (2001–2004) and as a television personality for TV3 Ghana (1997–1999) & Metro TV (2000–2004), Vicker appeared in the Ghanaian television series Sun city, which depicted university life.
-He played the character of LeRoy King Jr., a Fine Arts student born in the U.S. who arrives at Sun city to complete his education.
+He played the character of LeRoy King Jr., a Fine Arts student born in the U.S. who arrives at Sun City to complete his education.
 The series ran for a total of 10 episodes.

 Film

 Soon, Vicker was cast in his first film Divine Love as a supporting character.
-This film coincidentally, was also the debut roles for fellow actors Jackie Appiah and Majid Michel who were cast in the female and male lead respectively.
+This film coincidentally, was also the debut roles for fellow actors Jackie Appiah and Majid Michel who were cast as the female and male lead respectively.

 Vicker is usually cast as the male romantic lead, often alongside actresses Jackie Appiah and Nadia Buari.
 He is often compared to fellow Ghanaian actor Majid Michel and Nigerian Ramsey Nouah.